Blockchain Technologies Global Market Estimated To Grow At 57% Rate

 Key Trends In The Blockchain Technologies Market

-Blockchain Technologies is increasingly being implemented in many back-office processes at industries from traditional banking and insurance, extending its application to even food production and pharmaceutical industries.
-For instance, in 2020, Farmer Connect and IBM announced the introduction of a new consumer mobile application called “Thank My Farmer”.
-The new application is a traceability platform powered by IBM Blockchain Technologies to help increase traceability, efficiency and fairness in the coffee supply chain.
+Blockchain is increasingly being implemented in many back-office processes at industries from traditional banking and insurance, extending its application to even food production and pharmaceutical industries.

 Learn more on the global blockchain technologies market report at: